Estimate

 MOA: calculated correction in MOA

-The target serves two functions:
+The target serves two primary functions:

 To record calls and shots, tap the screen and press either Call or Shot.
 Calls and Shots are recorded in pairs, but both don’t need to be entered.
 If you record a shot after a call, then the call and shot are stored together.
 If you’re confused, just play with it – it will make sense.